0atman/noboilerplate/scripts/40-compiler-driven-development.md

 # CDD: Compiler-Driven Development in Rust

-If your language has an advanced compiler, like Rust, you no longer need to wonder if the contractor you've hired has run your test suite, or if a junior developer has made what they think is a tiny change, DIRECTLY on github, without ever running the code.
+If your language has an advanced compiler, like Rust, you can sleep easy at night:
+- You no longer need to wonder if the contractor you've hired has skipped running your test suite,
+- Nor worry if a junior developer has made what they think is a tiny change, DIRECTLY on github, without ever running the code.

-- Normal coding requires constant executing and checking to verify that you've done the right thing.
+- Unstructured programming requires you to constantly execute your code to verify that you've done the right thing.
-- TDD just requires running tests to know, and
+- TDD just requires running tests to be sure, but
-- CDD only requires compiling the code to know that you're right.
+- CDD only requires compiling the code to know that the model is sound.

 Rust's superpowers are the direct result of being a language where the compiler can reason about as much of the code as you can.

-Programming inside this rich compile-time environment, means you might not run your program for most of your work day, yet when you do run it, it works first time.
+Programming inside this rich compile-time environment, means you might not execute your actual program for most of your workday, but when you do, you find "if it compiles, it works!"

 This magical way of coding is called **"Compiler-Driven Development"**